paulrayner/exploreddd.github.com/src/index.md

     <div class="location-col col-xs-12 col-sm-6">
       <img src="img/hyatt.jpg" class="location-img" />
       <h2 class="section-subheader">Grand Hyatt</h2>
       <p class="copy">Treat yourself to the exceptional at Grand Hyatt Denver.
-Our AAA Four Diamond hotel welcomes you with beautifully designed guestrooms with free WiFi and an inviting lobby in a stylish, modern setting. <a href="#">Read more...</a></p>
+Our AAA Four Diamond hotel welcomes you with beautifully designed guestrooms with free WiFi and an inviting lobby in a stylish, modern setting. <a href="location.html">Read more...</a></p>
     </div>
     <div class="location-col col-xs-12 col-sm-6">
       <img src="img/denver.jpg" class="location-img" />
       <h2 class="section-subheader">Denver, Colorado</h2>
-      <p class="copy">Welcome to Denver, where 300 days of sunshine, a thriving cultural scene, diverse neighborhoods, and natural beauty combine for the world's most spectacular playground. <a href="#">Read more...</a></p>
+      <p class="copy">Welcome to Denver, where 300 days of sunshine, a thriving cultural scene, diverse neighborhoods, and natural beauty combine for the world's most spectacular playground. <a href="location.html">Read more...</a></p>
     </div>
   </div>
 </div>